cortes-ciriano-lab/lta-analysis/README.md

 In 49 of 68 manually identified cases in HGOS, we also computationally verified LTA events with evidence of dicentric chromosome formation, which we termed as high-confidence LTA events.

-For the 19 cases that did not pass these filters, this was often due to missing SVs leading to insufficient evidence for _TP53_ knockout by an SV and absence of a CTX or CGR in 17p.
+For the 19 cases that did not pass these filters, this was often due to missing SVs leading to insufficient evidence for _TP53_ knockout by an SV and absence of an translocation breakpoint or CGR in 17p.
 Alternatively, some cases fell below the detection limit for 17p LOH of the terminal segment or instead had full 17p LOH often with additional rearrangements leading to breakpoints on 17q.
 Finally, for a few tumours we did observe full chr17 LOH but these were rare occurrences.
 These extra cases were labelled as low-confidence LTA-cases as were detected only through manual analysis.

 ## Contribution of LTA to oncogene amplification in the TCGA dataset